-Matt Lauer Is Called ‘The Loneliest Man In The World’ According to ‘InTouch Weekly’
+Matt Lauer Is Called ‘The Loneliest Man In The World,’ According to ‘InTouch Weekly’

-Matt Lauer has now gone from starring on the most watched morning television show, to now sitting alone at a separate guesthouse next door to his luxurious Hamptons home.
-According to InTouch Weekly, the disgraced, former Today host, who used to have many celebrity friends in high places, is totally alone, and is described as “the loneliness man in the world.”
+Matt Lauer has now gone from starring on the most watched morning television show to now sitting alone at a separate guesthouse next door to his luxurious Hamptons home.
+According to InTouch Weekly, the disgraced, former Today host, who used to have many celebrity friends in high places, is totally alone and is described as “the loneliness man in the world.”

 Recently, InTouch reported that the former Today host was kicked out by wife Annette Roque, and now has been relegated to living alone in one of the two guesthouses on the 36 million dollar estate’s property.

-An insider told the publication that when Lauer is not hiding inside, he is occasionally seen outside of the small abode, alongside Strongheart Manor.
-He sits alone in one of the “Adirondack chairs on the porch,” chatting on his cell, yet “never seen smiling.”
+An insider told the publication that when Lauer is not hiding inside, he is occasionally seen outside of the small abode alongside Strongheart Manor.
+He sits alone in one of the “Adirondack chairs on the porch,” chatting on his cell and “never seen smiling.”

 The sources explain that he is staying at the guesthouse in order to be close to his three children, Jack, 16, who is away during the school year at boarding school, Romy, 14, and youngest son Thijs, 11.

-Since the beginning of the year, Lauer has been seen taking his kids to school, getting take out lunch or pizza at a Hamptons deli, or at the family farm, where his daughter rides horses.
+Since the beginning of the year, Lauer has been seen taking his kids to school, getting takeout lunch or pizza at a Hamptons deli, or at the family farm, where his daughter rides horses.

 Matt Lauer’s marriage to Annette Roque is allegedly over, and the couple will soon be divorced.
 But this may cost him a pretty penny.